 Through this experimentation, I found that a simple columns-style transcription worked best to emphasize the role of silence and bodily gestures in multi-person interactions.
 For fixed-camera video, columns better represent the spatial and visual organization of the scene.
 Images can also be easily included alongside speech, and it is trivial to illustrate reactions to other speakers.

 I prepared a prototype transcript using simple layout tools in MS Word.
 This transcript focused on gendered power dynamics, nonverbal communication and logical structure in scientists’ informal research discussions and was submitted as part of a final semester-long project in linguistic anthropology.

 My prototype transcript of a conversation between several ornthithologists included facial expressions, gestures and emphasis alongside speech.
 Speech was transcribed using the International Phonetic Alphabet

 This project resulted in a multi-purpose columns-style transcription template that can be deployed in any type of research that is interested in the aspects of interactions which are rendered invisible in other sorts of transcripts.
 Serial transcripts clearly show the content of speech when there are multiple speakers, but parallel transcripts appear to do better in revealing the social dynamics between multiple speakers.

-I am currently refining a more modular version of the template via ShareLaTeX that can convert serial transcripts to columnar transcripts.
+I am currently refining a more modular version of the template via ShareLaTeX that can perform conversions between serial and columnar transcripts.